cal-weng/terminus/docs/manual/larepass/activate-olares.md

   1. On the Wizard page, select **Verify using one time password from LarePass**.
   2. Open LarePass on your phone and go to **Settings**.
-  3. In the **My Olares** card, Tap the authenticator to generate the one time verification code.
+  3. In the **My Olares** card, tap the authenticator to generate a one time verification code.
   4. Return to your Wizard page and enter the code to complete the login.

 ::: tip Note